godotengine/godot-docs/tutorials/shaders/shader_reference/shading_language.rst

 Discarding
 ----------

-Fragment and light functions can use the **discard** keyword.
+Fragment and light functions can use the ``discard`` keyword.
 If used, the fragment is discarded and nothing is written.

+Beware that ``discard`` has a performance cost when used, as it will prevent the depth prepass from being effective on any surfaces using the shader.
+Also, a discarded pixel still needs to be rendered in the vertex shader, which means a shader that uses ``discard`` on all of its pixels is still more expensive to render compared to not rendering any object in the first place.

 Functions
 ---------